NethikarSharath/SQL_Target_Project/README.md

 ## 3. Create / Select the Database

-Open your SQL environment such as **MySQL Workbench** and select the database containing the imported tables.
+Open **Google BigQuery Sandbox** and create the new database and import tables.

 ## 4. Run the SQL Queries